mizu-bai/Collection-of-Insteresting-Keyboard-Layouts/README.md

 Vintage keyboards are great, modern keyboards based on Cherry MX Switches are also not bad, but Apple Butterfly Keyboard sucks.

+Images and json files are located at their folders.

 ## IBM

 * Model F XT